sanity-io/sanity-plugin-dashboard-widget-vercel/README.md

   Vercel deploy hook URLs used to trigger new builds.
 If one is provided, a 'deploy' button will appear at the footer of the widget.

-  These can be created by going to **Project > Settings > Git > Deploy Hooks**.
+  These can be created in Vercel by going to **Project > Settings > Git > Deploy Hooks**.

+- **forceSmallLayout**
-#### forceSmallLayout: boolean (default: false)
+  _Boolean_ (default: false)

   This plugin uses media queries to render the table at different breakpoints, and works best if you use a `large` plugin width.

   In the event you'd like to use a `small` or `medium` width, you can force this plugin to render compact items with `forceSmallLayout: true`.

 ## Good to know